hackkaliboi/Godirect2.0/STORAGE_BUCKET_GUIDE.md

 # Storage Bucket Guide

 ## Overview
-The GoDirect Realty platform includes a comprehensive storage system with three dedicated buckets for different types of media and documents:
+The GODIRECT Realty platform includes a comprehensive storage system with three dedicated buckets for different types of media and documents:

 1. **avatars** - For user profile pictures
 2. **property-images** - For property photos and galleries